keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

 ![](./images/validate-install-workshopprojects.png)

 There are three additional projects being created when executing `./install-cloudautomation-workshop.sh`
-1. *demo-delivery*: two stage delivery of the simplenode app
+1. *delivery-demo*: two stage delivery of the simplenode app
 2. *release-validation*: a simple quality gate project to demo automating release validation
 3. *devopstools*: a simple project to deploy some helper DevOps tools, e.g: "Sample CI/CD Web Interface" to trigger keptn sequences

 Here some more information!
-The core demo project is called `demo-delivery`.
+The core demo project is called `delivery-demo`.
 It is a two stage delivery pipeline of services with the name pattern tnt-TENANTID-svc.
 The idea is that every attendee of the workshop gets its own service.
 The story is that we are all working for a SaaS provider and we are all responsible for our individual tenants.

 In order to create tenants for each student we need to create a file called `tenants.sh` in the `cloudautomation/scripts` folder that sets the TENANTID into an array as described here.
 The tenant IDs must only contain alphanumeric characters and have to be lowercase.
 Here is an example for 3 tenants: